 Please review our Guidelines to Submit Testing for more detailed information about testing off-campus.
 Be sure the psychologist you choose administers the WPPSI-IV for children under 6 years old or WISC-V for children over 6 years old.
 Older versions or other IQ tests will not be accepted.

-You will need to print and sign the Release Form, and submit it to the psychologist.
+You will need to print and sign the release form on the second page of the Guidelines to Submit Testing document, and submit it to the psychologist.
 The psychologist must email or mail the signed release form, test results, and narrative report directly to the Admissions Office.
-WISC-V results are due January 24, 2020 and WPPSI-IV results are due February 6, 2020.
+WISC-V results are due January 16, 2020 and WPPSI-IV results are due February 6, 2020.
 Once our office receives the IQ test results and your child's application, we will advise you of the next steps, as appropriate.
 If you have any questions about whether your child's results are in range for Nueva admissions, please don't hesitate to call 650-350-4528 or email email@example.com.

 Please be aware that your child should not study for the evaluation, and should not have prior exposure to test materials.